 Centennial Parklands' insurance coverage with the NSW Treasury Managed Fund includes policies for workers compensation, public liability, motor vehicle, property and miscellaneous insurance.
 The Parklands continues to operate a rigorous reporting system for injuries and risks in the Parklands.
-The reports generated by this system were systematically followed up and stored for future reference.
-When an incident may have had insurance implications, the Parklands sent the details to the Parklands' risk managers for advice and liaison with the Parklands' insurers.
+When an incident may have had insurance implications, the Parklands sent the details to the Parklands' Risk Manager for advice and liaison with the Parklands' insurers.
 All incidents were investigated and any associated maintenance issues addressed via a work request system.

 Centennial Parklands' WHS (Workplace Health and Safety) committee conducted regular workplace inspections and reviewed all incident and hazard reports.
-The Parklands incorporated risk mitigation strategies into all its day- to-day activities and programs and into key documents such as licence agreements.
-We also regularly reviewed and updated its safe work method statements.
+The Parklands incorporated risk mitigation strategies into all its day- today activities and programs and into key documents such as licence agreements.
+We also regularly reviewed and updated our safe work method statements.